sergeo92/alx-low_level_programming/0x02-functions_nested_loops/README.md

-function that checks for alpha character.
+function that adds integers and return the result